Where to Stay in Barcelona: Best Areas & Hotels, 2019

 If you truly want to relax in the lap of luxury, five-star Hotel The Serras, once the studio of a 15-year-old Pablo Picasso, is the place to be.
 The hotel's rooftop terrace overlooks the marina Port Vell, with breathtaking views of the Mediterranean, and although there are plenty of restaurants nearby, you will want to stay and savor the on-site Michelin star-rated Chef Restaurant.
 Nearby, in the Gothic Quarter, sits the Mercer Hotel Barcelona, which has preserved several original historic features, including a Roman wall and medieval frescoes.
 Its rooftop pool area has beautiful views of the cathedral and dome of Santa Maria del Mar, and breakfast is served on a quiet patio with orange trees.

 The El Raval neighborhood hosts Casa Camper Hotel Barcelona, sitting just a block from La Rambla and a two-minute walk from Plaza Cataluña.
 Along with the amenities and services typical of a great hotel, this top-notch host treats guests to unlimited complimentary snacks, including pastries, salads, soups, sandwiches, and a full selection of beverages, available all day.
+The hotel is also family friendly.

 Despite its location in the more contemporary Eixample business district, El Palace Hotel truly excels at immersing guests in old-world elegance.
 Founded by César Ritz in 1917, each room and suite has been fully restored to its former glory.
 The recent addition of the 1920s-inspired Diana Garden has enhanced the ambience, with fountains, pergolas, and more than 50 species of plants adorning the roof's pool area.